lililill/apollo-otherDB/GOVERNANCE.md

 ### Privileges and responsibilities

+- Have the [Write role](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-peoples-access-to-your-organization-with-roles/managing-custom-repository-roles-for-an-organization#about-the-inherited-role) of the apollo community
 - Control overall code quality of projects
 - Guide Contributors to contribute to the community continuously
 - Participate in design discussions